mvs-org/docs-mvs-org/source/docs/deploy-wallet-for-exchange-platform.md

 ## <font size=5 color=red>CAUTION PLEASE</font>
 1. Metaverse wallet can combine small etp automatically, no need to group small changes manually.
-2. When sending assets , if use command 'send', my changes will go back to a random address belongs to this account. **So we strongly recommand exchange platform to use 'sendfrom'/'sendmore'.**
+2. When sending assets , if use command 'send', my changes will return back to a random address belongs to this account. **So we strongly recommand exchange platform to use 'sendfrom'/'sendmore' with a specified mychange address.**
 3. [Recognize Fronzen ETP Transaction Outputs](recognize-fronzen-ETP-transaction-outputs.html)